The 6000m peaks of the Andes in order of height

 Two peaks have now been deleted from the list for the 4th edition, resulting in a list of exactly one hundred 6000m peaks.
 The two deletions are Tocllaraju and Caraz in the Cordillera Blanca of Peru, both now thought to be just under 6000m, and given provisional height s of c.5980m now.
 For Tocllaraju there is strong digital elevation evidence.
 For Caraz the evidence is from photographic analysis by myself and Edward Earl and is admittedly less strong.

 The biggest current issues with this list are over the height of some peaks in Peru, particularly in the Cordillera Blanca.
 I have generally used the PIGM heights here, as SRTM data is often void.
-However Artesonraju, Caraz and Contrahierbas may eventually prove to be over 6000m whilst Tocllaraju is almost certainly under.
+Note that Artesonraju, Caraz and Contrahierbas may eventually prove to be over 6000m whilst Tocllaraju is almost certainly under.
 There is also some doubt about whether Pucajirca is over 6000m or not.
 I feel that due to glacial/snow melt many snow-covered peaks in the Blanca may now be 10-20m lower than they were last century.
 In particular the height of Huascaran Sur is really in need of a good modern survey.
 See the NOTES at the foot of the table for more details about specific peaks.

 SELECTION PROCESS